-By virtue of its extremely huge customer base (4,000,000 users to be precise) in the Enterprise, SMBs sector, Litmos is considered to be one of the top LMSs out there.
+By virtue of its extremely huge customer base (4,000,000 users to be precise) in the Enterprise, SMBs sector, Litmos is considered to be one of the top Learning Management Systems out there.

-Apart from the standard LMS features like managing courses, users, reports, etc, Litmos has a content library called the Litmos Heroes Courses which has a large collection of courses spanning from compliance, leadership training, safe work practices, and more.
-It also includes resources like videos, infographics, posters etc so you can deliver an engaging blended learning experience to your learners.
+Apart from the standard Learning Management System features like managing courses, users, reports, etc, Litmos training tool has a content library called the Litmos Heroes Courses which has a large collection of courses spanning from compliance, leadership training, safe work practices, and more.
+It also includes resources like training videos, infographics, posters, etc so you can deliver an engaging blended learning experience to your learners.

 Litmos allows you to upload different varieties of file types which means you can deliver training to your employees in multiple ways, in a single course.

-BizLibrary is a training solution that is known for its exhaustive training library, The BizLibrary Collection.
+BizLibrary is a training tool that is known for its exhaustive training library, The BizLibrary Collection.
 This contains over 6000 courses spanning across categories like compliance training, soft skills training, customer service training, and more.
-The content is available in a range of formats from short and micro videos to in-depth video courses.
+The content is available in a range of formats from short and micro-videos to in-depth video courses.

-This tool also helps you create custom branded websites and offers a course recommendation engine that assigns relevant training program to employees.
+This tool also helps you create custom-branded websites and offers a course recommendation engine that assigns relevant training programs to employees.

 8. Totara Learn

-This is an open source learning platform which doubles up as a performance management tool as well.
+Totara Learn is an open-source training tool that doubles up as a performance management tool as well.
 It’s highly configurable and integrates with a lot of applications like HR Systems etc.

 Their 360 Feedback feature allows users to self-evaluate themselves as well as for trainers to give feedback.
 The User Tours feature helps you create on-screen guided tours according to user roles.

-If you’re looking for a solution to facilitate remote learning, GoToTraining is a good pick.
-Being part of the Citrix suite of applications – GoToWebinar and GoToMeeting, GoToTraining helps you setup interactive learning sessions with three components focussing on learner engagement: tests and polls, student engagement with in-session activities, and ability to show remote learners a live, real-time image of the class whiteboard.
+If you’re looking for a training tool to facilitate remote learning, GoToTraining is a good pick.
+Being part of the Citrix suite of applications – GoToWebinar and GoToMeeting, GoToTraining helps you setup interactive training sessions with three components focussing on learner engagement: tests and polls, student engagement with in-session activities, and the ability to show remote employees a live, real-time image of the class whiteboard.

 Their comprehensive reports give the trainer insights on session attendance, audience attention, test results, and more.